peterjewicz/peterjewicz.com/content/blog/a-brief-introduction-to-interceptors-and-pedestal.md

 The above example catches and handles all errors the same, but in a real environment you probably don’t want to do that.
 Pedestal offers a handle helper error-dispatch that lets you setup specific handlers for different types of errors.

-More Advanced Error Handling
+## More Advanced Error Handling

-A better way I’ve been using a lot lately to handle errors involves monads using the fantastic Failjure library.
+A better way I’ve been using a lot lately to handle errors involves monads using the fantastic <a href="https://github.com/adambard/failjure" target="_blank">Failjure</a> library.
 There’s a lot you can learn about monads, but I won’t get into that here.
 Suffice to say they help maintain purity, and also let us write functions that don’t have to worry about a lot of boilerplate error checking.

 Let’s look at a super simple example of how we can take advantage of this and deal with the failures in our interceptor.
 You’ll need to add the above library, and then modify your interceptor and handler function as follows: